← All guides

 Wanted levels: escape is a skill

 Fighting the police escalates; escaping them is a learnable skill.
 The consistent pattern across the series: break line of sight, then change your visual profile (new vehicle, tunnel, water).
-Leonida's geography — causeways, swamp, dense downtown — will create distinct escape styles per region.
+Leonida’s geography — causeways, swamp, dense downtown — will create distinct escape styles per region, and seven law enforcement agencies are already confirmed to run them.
 Learn one reliable escape route per district you frequent.

 Founders Pass · Limited to 100